EGroupware/guacamole/README.md

 #### Instructions to integrate Guacamole in an EGroupware installation via Docker
 > A deb or rpm package installation via egroupware-guacamole package, available from our usual repository, does NOT require anything mentioned here!

 Following files are fragments to be included in an [EGroupware Docker](https://github.com/EGroupware/egroupware/tree/master/doc/docker) or [development](https://github.com/EGroupware/egroupware/tree/master/doc/docker/development) installation.
+You need to replace example.org with your domain!

 First you need to create a database account for Guacamole:
 > docker-compose has problems with passwords containing special chars, use a eg. the following to create a safe password: